Lviv: Museums and art galleries

 Museum Pharmacy "Pid Chornym Orlom" (Beneath the Black Eagle) was founded in 1735 – it is the oldest pharmacy in Lviv.
 A museum related to pharmaceutical history was opened on the premises of the old pharmacy in 1966.
 The idea of creating such a museum had already come up in the 19th century.
 The Galician Association of Pharmacists was created in 1868.
 Members managed to assemble a small collection of exhibits, thus making the first step towards creating a new museum.
 The exhibition space has expanded considerably, with 16 exhibit rooms and a general exhibition surface totalling 700 sq. m.
 There are more than 3,000 exhibits in the museum.
 This is the only operating Museum Pharmacy in Ukraine and Europe.

 The most notable of the museums are Lviv National Museum which houses the National Gallery.
 Its collection includes more than 140,000 unique items.
 The museum takes special pride in presenting the largest and most complete collection of medieval sacral art of the 12th to 18th centuries: icons, manuscripts, rare ancient books, decoratively carved pieces of art, metal and plastic artworks, and fabrics embroidered with gold and silver.
 The museum also boasts a unique monument of Ukrainian Baroque style: the Bohorodchansky Iconostasis.
 Exhibits include Ancient Ukrainian art from the 12th to 15th centuries, Ukrainian art from the 16th to 18th centuries, and Ukrainian art from the end of the 18th to the beginning of the 20th century.

 The Museum of Ethnography and Crafts includes the Judaica collection of Maksymilian Goldstein.

 The Museum of Salo opened in 2011.

+Many Polish pieces of art and sculpture can be found in Lviv galleries, among them works by Jan Piotr Norblin, Marcello Bacciarelli, Kazimierz Wojniakowski, Antoni Brodowski, Henryk Rodakowski, Artur Grottger, Jan Matejko, Aleksander Gierymski, Jan Stanisławski, Leon Wyczółkowski, Józef Chełmoński, Józef Mehoffer, Stanisław Wyspiański, Olga Boznańska, Władysław Słowiński, Jacek Malczewski.